 According to the traditional Hindu calendar Shravan Month, Shravan Mahina or Shravan Maas (July – August) is one of the holiest months.
-Each region in India considers this month as holy and various vrats and rituals are performed during this month.
+Each region in India considers this month holy, and various vrats and rituals are performed.
 All Somvars (Mondays) of Shravan month are specially observed with austerity as these days are devoted to the worship of Lord Shiva.

 Legend Behind Shravan Maas Puja

-As per the legends, when Samudra Manthan (the churning of oceans) took place in the month of Shravan, a total 14 different types of exotic items came out.
-Thirteen of these were distributed among participants, except Halahal or poison (the 14th items which came out from samudra manthan).
+As per the legends, when Samudra Manthan (the churning of oceans) took place in Shravan, 14 different types of exotic items came out.
+Thirteen of these were distributed among participants, except Halahal or poison (the 14th item from Samudra Manthan).
 Lord Shiva drank the Halahal and stored it in his throat, hence the name Neelkantha (meaning blue throat) is attributed to Lord Shiva.
 In order to reduce the strong effect of this poison, Lord Shiva wore the crescent moon on his head.
 Thereafter all the Gods started offering Ganges water to cool Lord Shiva and to alleviate the ill effects of the Halahal (poison).
 Since this happened in the month of Shravana, the devotees of Lord Shiva devotees offer Abhishekam (ritual bathing) to Lord Shiva in this month.